-We are a multidisciplinary research team based at King's College London and Guy's Hospital dedicated to the cutting-edge field of biophotonics and its applications in the realm of health and diseases.
-Our work is driven by a commitment to tackle fundamental challenges in biomedicine, with the overarching goal of pioneering innovative approaches to solve clinical challenges.
+We are a multidisciplinary research team based at King’s College London and Guy’s Hospital, dedicated to advancing biophotonics and its applications in health and disease.
+Our research is driven by a commitment to address fundamental biomedical challenges and to develop innovative solutions for clinical practice.
 Follow us on twitter: @Bergholtlab

 News